House-Leo/FoundIR/README.md

 **More qualitative results can be found in the [supplemental material](https://drive.google.com/file/d/1BkuClommgM5cGHEyH2zDH6KzbHNw8pTg/view?usp=sharing) (P10-P37).**

+### Acknowledgement
+Thank you to our team members (Hao Chen, Yinhui Fang, Jiashuo Liu, Ke Wu, Renyuan Situ) for their contributions to the data collection of this work.

 ### Citation
 If this work is helpful for your research, please consider citing the following BibTeX entry.
 ```